 In preparation for drafting the CCWG’s Initial Report, the co-chairs conducted a poll of CCWG members and participants in May 2018 in order to assess which mechanisms CCWG members and participants felt were most promising with respect to criteria listed in sub-section 4.2, taking into account expert and Board input received and CCWG deliberations.
 See the Initial Report for additional information about this poll.

-As the polling methodology proved useful in earlier deliberations, the CCWG again used polling to refine recommendations for the draft Final Report.
-After the CCWG reviewed public comments and further considered the issues raised through this input, it conducted two additional polls to assist with finalizing its advice on the mechanisms.
+As the polling methodology proved useful in earlier deliberations, the CCWG again used polling to refine recommendations for the proposed Final Report.
+After the CCWG reviewed Public Comments and further considered the issues raised through this input, it conducted two additional polls to assist with finalizing its advice on the mechanisms.

-[Add results of polls to be conducted prior to publication of the draft Initial Report]
+[Add results of poll to be conducted prior to publication of the proposed Final Report]

 Conclusion